 4 ambitious initiatives in the Principality to boost its appeal

-The Halle Gourmande at the Condamine market
+The Halle Gourmande at La Condamine market

-Thepopular Condamine market is about to undergo a major transformation, with temporary closure scheduled for January 2026 for modernisation work.
-The aim is to preserve its friendly spirit while improving comfort for traders and visitors alike.
-The new venue promises to offer a more modern, practical and attractivespace, while remaining true to its authentic soul.
-Reopening planned for early 2027!
-It should be noted that during the renovation period, the Place d'Armes will continue to be used in a layout inspired by Christmas markets.
+The popular La Condamine market is about to undergo a major transformation, with temporary closure scheduled for January 2026 for modernization work.
+The aim is to preserve its convivial spirit, while improving comfort for shopkeepers and visitors alike.
+The new venue promises to offer a more modern, practical and attractivespace, while remaining true to its authenticâme.
+Reopening scheduled for early 2027!
+During the renovation period, the Place d'Armes will continue to be used as a Christmas market.

 New Caroline media library